What is a Holter monitor?

 What happens during a Holter monitor?

 A Holter monitor recording is generally done on an outpatient basis.
 Procedures may vary depending on your condition and your healthcare provider's practice.

 Generally, a Holter monitor recording follows this process:

 - You will be asked to remove any jewelry or other objects that may interfere with the recording.

 - You will be asked to remove your clothing from the waist up so that electrodes can be attached to your chest.
 The technician will ensure your privacy by covering you with a sheet or gown and exposing only the necessary skin.

-- The areas where the electrodes patches are placed are cleaned, and in some cases, hair may be shaved or clipped so that the electrodes will stick closely to the skin.
+- The area where the patch will be placed is cleaned, and in some cases, hair may be shaved or clipped so that the patch will stick closely to the skin.

 - You may be told to keep a diary of your activities while wearing the monitor.
 Write down the date and time of your activities, particularly if any symptoms, such as dizziness, palpitations, chest pain, or other previously experienced symptoms, occur.

 You should be able to go back your normal diet and activities, unless your healthcare provider instructs you differently.